iThrive Games Team

 President, D.N.
 Batten FOUNDATION

-Dorothy Batten drives the overall strategy and direction for iThrive.
+Dorothy drives the overall strategy and direction for iThrive Games.
 Through the foundation, she makes grants to support innovative approaches to tackle mental health and environmental conservation issues, as well as supporting community programming in Charlottesville, VA.
 Ms. Batten serves on the board of RARE.org, the Women’s Initiative, the Focused Ultrasound Surgery Foundation, and the Alumni Board of Trustees at the University of Virginia.
 She served for 10 years as a Director of Landmark Media Enterprises LLC.
 Previous board experience includes involvement with Amazon Conservation Association, the University of Virginia Art Museum and Arts Council, University of Virginia Contemplative Sciences Center, Norfolk Academy, Peabody School, and the Paramount Theater.
 She received her master’s degree in counseling from Capella University, her MBA from the Darden Graduate School of Business Administration at the University of Virginia, and her B.A. in Economics and Business from Hollins University.

 PhD, Executive Director & Chief Scientist

-Susan oversees the strategic direction for iThrive Games.
+Susan executes the overall strategy and direction for iThrive Games.
 Adopting a creative leadership style, she supports the talented and passionate iThrive Games team in their collective efforts to use evidence-based games to help teens thrive.
 A social psychologist, she uses her expertise in emotional intelligence and designing social and emotional learning interventions to inform the development of game-based interventions and establish a collaborative and innovative network of teens, game developers, psychologists, affective scientists, funders, and investors.
 She has published extensively in scholarly journals and books, is the co-author of several curricula on social and emotional learning, and speaks at national and international conferences and events.
 Susan earned her B.A. from Skidmore College and her PhD from Yale University.

 Director of Production & Ambassador of Fun